 The Aboriginal Peoples Television Network

 On one hand, Inuit and Dene were pleased with the new federal funding for radio stations and access to television made available by the federal programmes.
 They began competing for the grants and making their own shows right away, and using the radio stations in unanticipated ways.
 Many people didn't (and still don't) have telephones, so the local radio station soon became the central place to drop off brief messages for the announcer to read out at designated times of the day.
-Alongside the birthday wishes and community events announcements were brief check-ins from family members returning from hunting trips and reminders to pick up certain goods on the trip from a larger town like Yellowknife to a smaller place like Lutselk'e.
+Alongside the birthday wishes and community events announcements were brief check-ins from family members returning from hunting trips and reminders to pick up certain goods on the trip from a larger town like yellowknife to a smaller place like Lutselk'e.

-Eight years of hard work later, the Aboriginal Peoples Television Network (APTN) launched on September 1, 1999.
-Headquartered in Winnipeg, the network buys the majority of its programming from independent producers.
-It shows material from Australia, New Zealand, Central America, South America, and the United States, while still beating Canadian content quotas.
+Eight years of hard work later, Television Northern Canada was rebranded as the Aboriginal Peoples Television Network (APTN) launched on September 1, 1999.
+Headquartered in winnipeg, the network buys the majority of its programming from independent producers.
+It shows material from australia, new zealand, central america, south america, and the united states, while still beating canadian content quotas.
 Over half of those shows can't be seen anywhere else.
-Some of APTN's interactive programming may be familiar to Canadian readers through word of mouth or commercial spots on other networks, including of course 'Bingo and a Movie.'
+Some of APTN's interactive programming may be familiar to canadian readers through word of mouth or commercial spots on other networks, including – of course – 'Bingo and a Movie.'
 2004 was another banner year for the network, as it opened its Saskatoon news bureau and celebrated its fifth anniversary.
 Toay it is possible to download episodes of APTN's programming to watch on your computer.